 Missouri State University contracts with a third party to process credit card payments to pay balances on accounts for charges.
 MasterCard, Discover and American Express are the only approved credit cards that will be accepted.
 Visa does not participate in variable fee programs.
-The third party processing company will charge a separate convenience fee of 2.75 percent, which will apply to all credit card payments.
+The third party processing company will charge a separate convenience fee which will apply to all credit card payments.
 The University does not share in this fee.
 Payments made by check or electronic check will not have a fee.

 A $20 fee is charged for the reissuance of a diploma or certificate.